A Design Space for Multiscale Visualization: The Design Space

 \subsubsection{Visceral Time}

 The \textbf{visceral time} subdimension describes whether a visualization relies on the user's experience of time passing while navigating.
-If there is no navigation in an example, we left the \textbf{visceral time} cell blank.

 {\textit{No.}} Most of our corpus examples do not rely on the experience of time.
-For example, in Here is Today, a timeline visualization with a single \textit{total} scale that starts with a single day and zooms out to the age of the universe \cite{twyman2020hereistoday}, the user navigates by clicking and the animations are fast, meaning that users can fully navigate through the visualization very quickly.
+For example, in Rivet, the user navigates by clicking to instantly zoom, meaning that users can fully navigate through the visualization very quickly.
+The decision to focus on rapid navigation over the use of visceral time makes sense in most cases, as arbitrarily slowing down visualization use could leave users frustrated and make tools less efficient.

 {\textit{Yes.}} Some visualizations of fully unfamiliar datasets do rely on \textbf{visceral time}.
+In Powers of Ten, video playback at a standard speed takes nearly ten minutes, so the sense of the time required to zoom at a constant rate between the scales aids the watcher's conceptualization of the difference between the scales by reinforcing the amount of zooming required to navigate between scales.

-Trail of Time, a large physical timeline that people hike along in the Grand Canyon where each meter represents one million years \cite{karlstrom2008trailoftime}, is an example of using the significant amount of time it takes for a visitor to complete the hike to help them conceptualize the multi-billion-year timeline.
-Another corpus example of this is Powers of Ten \cite{eames1968powersoften}, a video documentary that gradually zooms between different scales.
-Video playback at a standard speed takes nearly ten minutes, so the sense of the time required to zoom at a constant rate between the scales aids the watcher's conceptualization of the difference between the scales.
+The Trail of Time, a large physical timeline that people hike along in the Grand Canyon where each meter represents one million years \cite{karlstrom2008trailoftime}, is an example of using the significant amount of time it takes for a visitor to complete the hike to help them conceptualize the multi-billion-year timeline.
+Similarly, the Deep Sea, a visualization of the depth of the sea which relies on users scrolling down from the water's surface to the seafloor \cite{agarwal2019thedeepsea}, also uses the significant amount of time required to complete this interaction to communicate extreme depth.
+While we do not include these examples in our design space as they are not examples of multiscale visualization, we mention them here as they are clear examples of the use of visceral time in visualization.